-At six to ten weeks you can carefully return to light low risk activities, such as breaststroke swimming and jogging.
-At three months, you can return to weight training and freestyle swimming.
+At eight to ten weeks you can carefully return to light low risk activities, such as breaststroke swimming and jogging.
+At three months, you can return to training and freestyle swimming.
 At around six months you should be able to return to full scale contact sports provided you have regained strength and, most importantly, control and confidence.
-It is usually best to discuss this with your consultant's team first.
+It is usually best to discuss this with your surgeon first.